ykkim123/ykkim123.github.io/_posts/2020-07-06-Probabilistic-Record-Linkage.md

 <br>

-Then, using the estimated parameters, similarity score is calculated as below:
+Then, using the estimated parameters, we can calculate similarity score as below:

 ~~~r
 R = c()